The Holdovers: Box office

-The Holdovers grossed $20.4 million in the United States and Canada and $25 million in other territories for a worldwide total of $45.7 million.
+The Holdovers grossed $20.4 million in the United States and Canada and $25.6 million in other territories for a worldwide total of $46 million.

 The film made $211,093 from six theaters in its opening weekend, an average of $35,082 per venue.
 It expanded to 64 theaters in its second weekend, making $599,833.
 It then made $3.2 million from 778 theaters in its third weekend.
 Continuing to expand, it made $2.7 million in both its fourth and fifth weekends.
 Following its five Oscar nominations, the film expanded from 127 theaters to 1,262 in its 14th week of release and made $520,000, an increase of 568% from the previous weekend.

 Critical response

 Paul Giamatti, Da'Vine Joy Randolph and Dominic Sessa garnered critical acclaim for their performances and earned Giamatti and Randolph Academy Award nominations for Best Actor and Best Supporting Actress, with Randolph winning.

+Metacritic, which uses a weighted average, assigned the film a score of 82 out of 100, based on 61 critics, indicating "universal acclaim".
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale, while those polled by PostTrak gave it an 80% overall positive score.

 Wesley Morris of The New York Times praised Giamatti's performance and Payne's direction, writing: "Even as the story accrues the heft of personal tragedy, each scene seems to float or bob."
 Patrick Ryan, writing for USA Today, compared it to Frank Capra's It's a Wonderful Life, noting that both films grapple with troubled pasts and shattered dreams at Christmastime.
 Critics have also compared it to the films of Hal Ashby, such as Harold and Maude and The Last Detail.

 Reviews in The Boston Globe and Boston.com both praised the film's 1970s New England setting.
 Ann Hornaday of The Washington Post wrote that it "doesn't only have the look and feel of that time period, it resuscitates the finest elements of its narrative traditions".
 Richard Brody, writing for The New Yorker, described The Holdovers as "a pile of clichés", but one realized "with such loving immediacy that it feels as if Payne were discovering them for himself".
 Brody was more critical of the time period, arguing that the "hermetically sealed, historically reduced drama" ignored the politically fraught setting of the 1970s.
 Nonetheless, Michael Schulman, another writer for The New Yorker, included Giamatti, Sessa and Randolph in his list of the year's best performances, and considered the last "in a prime position for the Best Supporting Actress race".